carpentries-incubator/hermes_metadata_lesson/episodes/metadataformats.md

 ## Challenge

-Open the artworks.csv file in your favorite spreadsheet application.
+Open the [artworks.csv file](https://github.com/HERMES-DKZ/metadata_lesson/blob/main/episodes/data/artworks.csv) in your favorite spreadsheet application.

-    * What do you notice?
+- What do you notice?
-    * What form does the data take?
+- What form does the data take?
-    * What are the advantages of recording data in tabular form?
+- What are the advantages of recording data in tabular form?
-    * Why is this data operable?
+- Why is this data operable?

 ::: solution

 ## Show me the solution

-    * Various parameters are queried when opening.
+- Various parameters are queried when opening.
-    * The data is in a tabular form in a spreadsheet available.
+- The data is in a tabular form in a spreadsheet available.
-    * The data is structured into individual fields.
+- The data is structured into individual fields.
-    * Content is named, data is labled/marked up.
+- Content is named, data is labled/marked up.
-    * The data is available in a digital file format that can be processed and shared.
+- The data is available in a digital file format that can be processed and shared.

 :::
 :::

 ::: instructor
 Possible sources of error and problems that can occur and should be discussed are the separators.
 A title with commas was intentionally built into the file so that this title can be displayed across several fields when different separators are selected.
-There may also be some discussion about whether the names should be in two separate fields.
 :::

 The CSV (comma-separated values) format in this example is usually opened as a table in a spreadsheet so that it can be read by humans in a structured way.
 If you open the format in a text editor, you can see the structure of the file.